 Step 5: Roll.
 Angus rolls 3d10.
 Result: 4, 8, 2.
 That's one Success (the 8).

 Step 6: Modify the roll.
 No modification.
-No specialty applies, no Momentum to spend.
+No Momentum to spend.
 Pass.

 Step 7: Resolve.
 No Criticals.
 No Risk dice in the pool, so any Success is a clean win.
 Success.
 The lock pops, the team moves through.

-Had the GM set Risk 3 instead, Skill 2 would have canceled all but 1 point of Risk.
-The pool would be 3 Ability dice + 1 Risk die, and that lone Risk die could have turned the roll into a Failure or Costly Success depending on what it showed.
+Had the GM set Risk 3 instead — a real security lock with an alarm — Skill 1 would have canceled only 1 point of Risk.
+The pool would be 3 Ability dice + 2 Risk dice, and either of those Risk dice could have turned the roll into a Failure or Costly Success.

 Step 4: Modify the Pool (Optional)